NCWAS Community Science Projects

 Community Science is about learning, empowerment, and building a constituency, as people count birds for conservation.
 Audubon’s vision is to engage communities in asking questions about their environment and to help them gather information to answer questions that they and professional biologists are asking.
 By being part of the process, it is our vision that a growing number of people will become empowered to take action on behalf of places important to them and important to wildlife, giving birth to a new culture of conservation. – National Audubon Society

 1) National Audubon Climate Watch: According to Audubon’s 2019 climate change report, ‘Survival By Degrees,’ up to two-thirds of North American birds are vulnerable to extinction due to climate change.
 The good news is that there are opportunities to protect birds from this existential threat.
-Climate Watch aims to document species’ responses to climate change and test Audubon’s climate models by having volunteers in the field look for birds where Audubon’s climate models predict them to be in the 2020s.
+Climate Watch aims to document species’ responses to climate change and test Audubon’s climate models by having volunteers in the field looking for birds where Audubon’s climate models predict them to be in the 2020s.

-Our chapter is involved with Climate Watch and as of the spring of 2022, we have 9 survey sites with each one consisting of between 10 and 12 survey points.
+Our chapter is involved with Climate Watch and as of the spring of 2026, we have 12 survey sites with each one consisting of between 10 and 12 survey points.
 We hope to add many more sites in the years to come.

-3) Kestrel Nest Box Monitoring Program: This project is a cooperative effort to maintain a network of nesting boxes for American Kestrels in North Central Washington and monitor those boxes annually in a standard manner.
+2) Kestrel Nest Box Monitoring Program: This project is a cooperative effort to maintain a network of nesting boxes for American Kestrels in North Central Washington and monitor those boxes annually in a standard manner.
 We hope to learn and document enough about the kestrels using the boxes installed to establish baseline data on productivity and population trends to aid future kestrel conservation work.

 Our 3 goals are to 1) contribute to the productivity of kestrels in North Central Washington in hopes that the population in the area stabilizes over time; 2) Engage volunteers in gathering information useful to science and sharing that data, and 3) Engage researchers in a cooperative study of this population of American kestrels.

-4) Beebe Springs Natural Area Bird Survey: The Beebe Springs Natural Area is a 200-acre former orchard along the Columbia River.
+3) Beebe Springs Natural Area Bird Survey: The Beebe Springs Natural Area is a 200-acre former orchard along the Columbia River.
 For over ten years, the Washington Department of Fish and Wildlife has been restoring Beebe Creek and its surrounding riparian and shrub-steppe habitat to improve salmon and steelhead spawning grounds.
 In the process, beavers have moved in, birds have returned, and river otters frequent the area.

 For the past nine years, Virginia Palumbo has been conducting twice-monthly community science bird surveys at Beebe.
 This data is then shared with the Washington Department of Fish and Wildlife which oversees Beebe Springs.
 The data is used to assess the increase and diversification of species.
 163 bird species have been seen to date.
 If you would like to participate in this survey on the first and third Wednesday of each month, please contact Virginia at vwpalumbo@gmail.com

-7) Winter Raptor Survey: This is a winter raptor survey coordinated through the Bend OR Audubon chapter.
+4) Winter Raptor Survey: This is a winter raptor survey coordinated through the Bend OR Audubon chapter.

 The Winter Raptor Survey [WRS] project, established in the winter of 2004-05, is designed to determine wintering populations of the various species of birds of prey throughout the state of Oregon, and parts of California, Idaho, and Washington.
 Through a collection of pre-approved survey routes, volunteers completing the once-a-month surveys from December through February will count the various species that they find and report their findings to the project coordinator.